advance100/doc_webpack/webpack-options.md

 A array of applied pre and post loaders.

 If the request starts with `!!`, pre and post loaders are not applied.

+### `module.noParse`

+A RegExp or an array of RegExps.
+Don't parse files matching.

+This can boost performance when ignoring big libraries.

+The files are expected to have no call to `require`, `define` or similar.
+They are allowed to use `exports` and `module.exports`.

 ## `output`